 "Well, actually I'm not certain," I said, toying with him but also telling the truth.

-After all, Marie had not told me what the number was - she just asked me to give it to John.
+After all, Marie hadn't told me what the number was, she just asked me to give it to John.

 "Why give it to me then?" he frowned, but tried to hide his disappointment.